How to Buy New Launch Property in Manhattan

 New launch properties are Condominiums

 New launch property in Manhattan comprise a very small segment of the overall inventory.
-In this island of Manhattan, about 70 percent of inventory are rental buildings (where one cannot buy an individual apartment).
+On this island of Manhattan, about 70 percent of inventory are rental or mixed-use buildings (where one cannot buy an individual apartment).
 20 percent are Cooperative apartments that require board approval to buy/sell.
 The remaining 10 percent are Condominiums.
 99 percent of new launch properties are Condominiums, the preferred property type for investors because there is no board approval required and the investor can rent out the property without restriction.

 How are new launch properties sold

 In Manhattan, new launch condominiums are marketed about 2 years before the property is ready to be occupied.
 The buyer visits a sales office (usually very nice), and looks at models of the kitchen, bathroom and living room.
-The key is to examine the quality of material used.
+The key is to examine the quality of materials used.
 To book a unit, the buyer puts down between 15 to 20 percent of the purchase price.
 The balance is only due at closing in 2 years’ time when the condominium is ready to be occupied.

 There is no concept of “progressive payment” where the buyer pays and funds the construction process.